 (iii) The next sentence contains an adnominal clause of content modifying 狙い nerai 'aim':

 yashinka no Haku Kirai o mochi-age, Shū ni taikō saseru nerai

 'the aim of raising the ambitious Bo Xilai and causing him to oppose Xi'.

-The fourth sentence points to examples (using the noun 例 rei) where information was also spread overseas.
-The content is again indicated by an adnominal clause, which has a further adnominal clause embedded within it modifying 人物ら jinbutsu-ra 'people':
+(i) The fourth sentence points to examples (using the noun 例 rei) where information was also spread overseas.
+This is again an adnominal clause of content.
+It contains an embedded adnominal clause modifying 人物ら jinbutsu-ra 'people':

 [Shū Eikō no i o uketa to mirareru] jinbutsu-ra ga, Chūgoku hondo igai ni dete, jōhō o kakusan shita rei'

 'examples of people [believed to have received instructions from Zhou Yongkang] going outside of Mainland China and spreading information

 The only part of the sentence lying outside the adnominals is 実際、...例もある jissai, ...rei mo aru 'in fact, there are examples'.
 The meat of the sentence is contained in the adnominal clauses. 例 rei 'examples' simply provides a frame.

 The adnominal clause providing information that the people involved 'are believed to have received instructions from Zhou Yongkang' is essential information without which the sentence would make little sense — although from the point of view of English it is not clearly either a restrictive clause or a supplementary clause.